abinit/abinit/doc/mkdocs-tutorials/gw2.md

-The access to the non-plasmon-pole-model self-energy (real and imaginary part) has additional benefit, e.g. an accurate spectral function can be computed, see Lebegue[2003].
+The access to the non-plasmon-pole-model self-energy (real and imaginary part) has additional benefit, e.g. an accurate spectral function can be computed, see [[cite:Lebegue2003]].
 You may be interested to see the plasmon satellite of Aluminum, which can be accounted for within the GW approximation.

-Remember the spectral function is almost (except some matrix elements) the spectrum which is measured in photoemission spectroscopy (PES).
+Remember that the spectral function is almost (except some matrix elements) the spectrum which is measured in photoemission spectroscopy (PES).
 In PES, a photon impinges the sample and extracts an electron from the material.
 The difference of energy between the incoming photon and the obtained electron gives the binding energy